srush/VirtualTeaching/README.md

 ## Software

 * OBS / Zoom for streaming

-* Slido - used to answer questions and comments during class
+* <a href="https://slido.com/">Slido</a> - used to answer questions and comments during class

 * Canvas Quizzes - used to give in class quizzes (mostly for attendance sake)

+* <a href="https://classroom.github.com/classrooms">GitHub Classroom</a> - for grading and distribution

 * IPython / Notebooks - useful for in-class code demonstrations and question answering

-* Witeboard (https://witeboard.com/) - used if I need to draw diagrams on my ipad for technical explanations
+* <a href="https://witeboard.com">Witeboard</a> - used if I need to draw diagrams on my ipad for technical explanations

 ## Slides